countertenor/mozart/README.md

 ## Adding custom resources

-Sometimes you might want to add files which you don't want mozart to execute automatically, but these files will be used by your scripts.
-In such cases, you can prefix `!` to these files.
+Sometimes you might want to add files under certain modules which you don't want mozart to execute along with the module, instead these files will be used by your scripts.

+In such cases, you can prefix `!` to the file names (or prefix `!` to an entire directory, in which case all files inside that directory will not be executed)

 **Example:**